dz-paji/Chriswallet_bot/README.md

 ```

 ## Installing
-To run this bot, you will need to instal [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) first.
+To run this bot, you will need to install [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) first.

 ``` bash
 $ pip install python-telegram-bot